build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 $Credential = Get-Credential
 # The folder name created in step 1.
 $RootShareName = "Profiles"
-# Convert Profiles Folder Into SMB Share On Primary
+# Convert Profiles Folder Into SMB Share
 Invoke-Command -ConfigurationName FSxRemoteAdmin -ComputerName $FSxRemotePowerShellEndpoint -Credential $Credential -scriptblock {New-FSxSmbShare -Name $Using:RootShareName -Path "D:\$Using:RootShareName" -Description "FSLogix Profiles Share" -Credential $Using:Credential}
-# Grant Everyone Full Control On Primary (this only applies to the share and access will still be limited to the NTFS permissions set in step 1.1 )
+# Grant Everyone Full Control (this only applies to the share and access will still be limited to the NTFS permissions set in step 1.1 )
 Invoke-Command -ConfigurationName FSxRemoteAdmin -ComputerName $FSxRemotePowerShellEndpoint -Credential $Credential -scriptblock {Grant-FSxSmbShareAccess -Name $Using:RootShareName -AccountName Everyone -AccessRight Full}
 ```